 Covid-19 update: here's how many new cases were recorded in Milton Keynes in the last 24 hours

-As of today (August 17), Milton Keynes recorded 139 new cases, with a total of 27,157 people now diagnosed with the virus, according to the latest figures Public Health England.
+Milton Keynes has recorded 84 new positive Covid-19 cases today (August 24).

+The total for the borough is now 27,980, according to the latest figures from Public Health England.
-There have been no new covid-related deaths recorded in Milton Keynes, the total is 473, according to Public Health England (deaths within 28 days of positive test).

-According to Public Health England there were 21 confirmed COVID-19 patients in Milton Keynes University Hospital NHS Foundation - on Tuesday, August 10, and no patients were on a mechanical ventilation bed.
+According to Public Health England there were 19 confirmed COVID-19 patients in Milton Keynes University Hospital NHS Foundation - on Tuesday, August 17, and one patient was on a mechanical ventilation bed.

+There has been one new Covid-related death recorded in Milton Keynes, the total is now 475, according to Public Health England (deaths within 28 days of positive test).

 The figures come from the Government website which is available for the public to view here.